The First Rule of These Facebook Groups: Don't Talk Trump

 “I don’t mind reading that you lost your yellow Lab, but those aren’t the kind of things that engender the fury that will make people not want to be here,” Borton said.

 At times, no-politics rules can lead to unintended and alienating consequences.
-Olga Tomchin, an immigrants’ rights lawyer and a former child refugee, submitted a post to a Facebook anxiety support group asking how to deal with stress related to the recent executive order banning travel from some Muslim-majority countries.
+Olga Tomchin, an immigrants’ rights lawyer and a former child refugee, submitted a post to a Facebook anxiety support group asking how to deal with stress related to the recent executive order banning refugee entry to the US.
 A moderator of the group asked Tomchin to change the language in her post to make the cause of her anxiety less specific, and less political.
 Tomchin refused and left the group.

 Another tricky situation for no-politics communities arises when someone who is an important figure to the group does something political.
 Last month, Outlander star Caitriona Balfe tweeted that she would be taking part in the Women’s March in Edinburgh.
 Despite the tweet’s relevance to the show’s fans, Ayres and her fellow mods decided not to allow any posts referencing it.